-C. The job training incentive program allows for reimbursement only at the completion of training.
+D. The job training incentive program allows for reimbursement only at the completion of training.
 If an employee does not complete the training period, no funds can be claimed for that employee.
 If another trainee can be hired in that position within the six month hiring period and complete training before the contract end date, a claim can be submitted for the successful trainee.
+E.

-D. Wage reimbursement:
+Wage reimbursement:

-- (1) Trainee wages are generally the largest expense associated with training.
-JTIP reimburses the company for a significant portion of trainee wages during the initial training period.
-The percentage of standard reimbursement ranges up to seventy-five percent, depending on the business location. - (2) The number of hours eligible for reimbursement varies by position, up to 1,040 hours (six months).
-The number of hours eligible for reimbursement for each position is based on the O\NET (occupational information network) job zone classification for the O\NET position which most closely matches the company's job description and the wage paid the trainee at the point of hire.
-The O\NET system, sponsored by the US department of labor, is available at http://onetonline.org.
-Each job in the O\NET system is assigned to one of five job zones, with recommended training hours for each zone.
-For fiscal years 2022-2024, the JTIP board may maintain wage effective in the first year of JTIP approval for the length of the job ramp within the project participation agreement (PPA) for companies that are also engaged in a LEDA agreement with the economic development department provided the company meets job creation requirements within the period and wages do not fall below the statewide minimum wage.
+Trainee wages are generally the largest expense associated with training.
+JTIP (1) reimburses the company for a significant portion of trainee wages during the initial training period.
+The percentage of standard reimbursement ranges up to seventy-five percent, depending on the business location.

+The number of hours eligible for reimbursement varies by position, up to 1.040 hours (six (2)months).
+The number of hours eligible for reimbursement for each position is based on the ONET (occupational information network) job zone classification for the ONET position which most closely matches the company's job description and the wage paid the trainee at the point of hire.
+The ONET system, sponsored by the US department of labor, is available at http://onetonline.org.
+Each job in the ONET system is assigned to one of five job zones, with recommended training hours for each zone.
+For fiscal year 2024, 2025, the JTIP board may maintain wage requirements effective in the first year of JTIP approval for the length of the job ramp within the project participation agreement (PPA) for companies that are also engaged in a LEDA agreement with the economic development department provided the company meets job creation requirements within the period and wages do not fall below the statewide minimum wage.

-The number of recommended hours for fiscal years 2022, 2023 and 2024 are outlined in the tables below.
+The number of recommended hours for fiscal year $\frac{2024}{2025}$ are outlined in the table below.